berkshelf/ridley/README.md

 #### Create

-A new Chef Object can be created in a four ways
+A new Chef Object can be created in four ways

 _With the `#create` function and an attribute hash_